 While planning a development, it becomes important to design the streets in a manner that the traffic speed in the residential areas are kept low; this enhances the safety of pedestrians and cyclists.
 The overall speed of motorized traffic, in residential areas should be kept, less than 30 km/h.
 Several strategies like cul-de sacs, loops, etc., can be incorporated in the street network design.
 Many of these strategies make more optimized use of land while also making streets safer for pedestrians and cyclists.
 Additionally, the streets should not be more than 25 meters wide, since a human being cannot cross a wider road in under 30 seconds.
-Another important aspect is to incorporate traffic.
+Another important aspect is to incorporate measures, which help in reducing the overall speed of motorized traffic.
 This can be done through encouraging physical features like speed bumps, raised crosswalks, curb extensions, etc.